 Following the 53-man roster cutdown deadline Tuesday, many teams will make slight tweaks to their rosters.
 In addition to waiver claims, teams can begin constructing their 16-man practice squads today.
-These moves for the Buccaneers, Falcons, Panthers and Saints are noted below.
+These Buccaneers, Falcons, Panthers and Saints moves are noted below.

 Austin Corbett continues to rehab from a torn ACL and has been sitting on PUP throughout the preseason.
 The transaction means the starting guard can’t be activated to the active roster until Week 5, but he may need longer to get into form.
 NFL Network’s Cameron Wolfe tweets that the team is hoping to have him back midway through the season.
 Rookie ChandlerZavala will likely slide into the starting lineup while Corbett is sidelined.

 Eric Rowe has 100 games of experience in stints with the Eagles, Patriots, and Dolphins.
 He’s spent the past four seasons in Miami, starting 39 of his 63 appearances.
 This included a 2022 campaign where he got into 14 games (six starts), finishing with 56 tackles and a pair of sacks.
 The two-time Super Bowl champ joined the Panthers back in April.

 At left tackle, Dion Dawkins slots in as the obvious left tackle starter, as he has since his rookie year.
 The starter across from him, for right now, is currently Spencer Brown.
 Brown has started 24 games over his first two years in the league, but the ability of the former third-round pick to start long term has yet to be proven.